Breword/tmux/Advanced-Use.md

 send-prefix [-2] [-t target-pane]
 ~~~~

-A target is made up of three parts: the session, window or pane.
+A target is made up of three parts: the session, window and pane.
 The session
 and window are separated by a colon (`:`) and the window and pane by a period
 (`.`):